andrasq/node-qheap/Readme.md

 Options:

+- `comparBefore`: a fast comparison function that returns true when the first argument should be sorted before the second.
+This comparator runs much faster than the three-way `compar` below.
+The default is `function(a,b) { return a < b }`.
 - `compar` : comparison function to determine the item ordering.
 The function should return a value less than zero if the first argument should be ordered before the second (compatible with the function passed to `sort()`).
 The